Svalorzen/AI-Toolbox/docs/TutorialMDP.md

   deterministic.
 From a particular state, the environment can transition to any other state following a certain probability distribution (which CAN be deterministic).
-- The goal of the decision making process is influence the way the environment transitions between states.
-In some sense, we have preferences between states, and we would like the environment to be in some state rather than another.
+- Our goal within the decision making process is to influence the way the environment transitions between states.
+In some sense, we prefer some states more than others, and thus we would like the environment to be in some state rather than another.
 We will encode that preference using **rewards**.
 - The **agent** is the entity that is taking the decisions.
 It is not necessarily corporeal, nor does it actually have to be inside the environment; most times it can be useful to visualize it in such terms though (a unit moving through an